Ross Medical Education Center

-Ross Medical Education Center is a private for-profit college with its headquarters in St. Clair, Michigan, and multiple additional locations in the United States.
+Ross Medical Education Center is a private for-profit college with its headquarters in St. Clair, Michigan, and multiple additional locations in the United States, most of them in Michigan, Ohio and Indiana.
 Ross was an investment of JLL Partners from 2011 until its conversion to 501(c)(3) nonprofit status in 2021; it is still classified as a for-profit institution by the U.S. Department of Education.

 History

-Initial Ross Education activities began in 1969, when J.M.
-Ross opened a school in Flint, Michigan, under the name Learning Foundations.
-That school provided "after school" academic instruction to kindergarten through twelfth grade students.
-Six additional schools were opened from 1969 through 1971 by Mr. Ross.

-In 1971, the name of the company was changed to Ross Learning, Inc., and the focus of the company shifted to providing prevocational and vocational training services to adults.
-Ross Learning was purchased by Howard J. Hulsman in 1973, and the organization began evolving into career training centers.
-In 1976, Ross opened the more comprehensive instructional services of the Ross Medical Education Centers.
-Throughout the 1980s and 1990s Ross Learning, Inc. opened many schools across the Midwestern and Southern United States, all of which operated as either Ross Medical Education Center, Ross Business Institute, or Ross Technical Institute.

-In 2004, Mr. Hulsman sold Ross Learning, Inc. to three officers of the corporation: Christine Ossenmacher, Paul Mitchell, and Richard Lockman.
-In 2005, Paul Mitchell, Huron Capital Partners, LLC and minority investors formed Ross Education LLC, and purchased the assets of Ross Learning, Inc. In 2007, Ross added a Medical Insurance Billing and Office Administration program to many of its campuses.
-This addition is followed closely by a Dental Assistant program added in 2008.

-On May 1, 2008, an acquisition was made to purchase the Institute of Medical and Dental Technology located in Cincinnati, Ohio.

-Between 2008 and 2010, Ross Education, LLC. moved all of its schools into larger, brighter facilities, roughly 3 times their previous size.

 In 2011, the Ross Medical Education Center in Sylvania, Ohio, changed its name to Ross College.
 Ross College Online was created to offer associate degree programs.
 In 2011, Ross also became an investment of JLL Partners.

 In March 2012, Ross launched its Pharmacy Technician program in seven campuses.

 On June 1, 2012, the name was officially changed to Ross Medical Education Center.

 Today, Ross provides Medical Insurance Billing and Office Administration and Medical Assistant training in over 30 communities throughout Indiana, Kentucky, Michigan, Ohio, Tennessee, Alabama, Iowa, and West Virginia.
 At several of the campus locations, the Dental Assistant, Pharmacy Technician, and Veterinary Assistant programs are also offered.

 In February 2021, Ross converted from a for-profit college to a Michigan nonstock nonprofit corporation and was classified by the IRS as a 501(c)(3) public charity.
 The United States Department of Education has not yet made a determination as to Ross' status as a nonprofit institution for the purpose of its participation in the Title IV federal student aid programs.